WADA Management Team

 Angela has a profound love for sport and played rugby for Bishop’s University, in Lennoxville (Canada), while she studied psychology.
 Angela also trained and competed as a bodybuilder and has a passion for kickboxing and languages.

-Stuart holds a combined honors bachelor’s degree of arts in political science and international development studies from Dalhousie University, in Halifax (Canada), and a Master of Arts in human kinetics from the University of Ottawa (Canada).
-Stuart was a collegiate swimmer at the National level during these studies.
+Stuart holds a combined honors Bachelor’s degree of arts in Political Science and International Development Studies from Dalhousie University, in Halifax (Canada), a Master of Arts in Human Kinetics from the University of Ottawa (Canada) and has completed Executive Development programs from McGill University, in Montreal (Canada).

 Francisco LeónHead of Program Development